 This criteria is specified in EU implementing regulation 2017/1185.

 To ensure that the European Commission's responsibility for adopting implementing acts is exercised under the control of EU countries, various committees – composed of government representatives and chaired by a European Commission representative – are linked to the European Commission.

-The committee for the common organisation of the agricultural markets meets regularly to discuss areas such as the evolution of market prices, production and trade in the EU and non-EU countries.
+The committee for common organisation of agricultural markets meets regularly to discuss areas such as the evolution of market prices, production and trade in the EU and non-EU countries.

 The civil dialogue group and working group on animal products (CDG) maintains the role of assisting the Commission in maintaining a regular dialogue on all matters related to eggs.